 Short for light-emitting diode, LED is a semiconductor that illuminates when an electrical charge passes through it.
 LEDs are commonly green, amber, or red, but they can be an assortment of other colors as they've become popular with case lighting.
 Below are examples of how an LED could be used with a computer.

 An example of an LED is the led status indicators on your keyboard for Num Lock, Caps Lock, and Scroll Lock, as shown in the picture.
-In this image, the blue LED on the keyboard indicates the Num Lock is enabled, but since the Caps Lock and Scroll Lock LEDs are not, that indicates they are not enabled.
-The location of these indicators depend on the keyboard manufacturer, but are usually located in the top center or top-right side of the keyboard.
+The blue LED on the keyboard indicates the Num Lock is enabled, but since the Caps Lock and Scroll Lock LEDs are not, that indicates they are not enabled.
+The location of these indicators depends on the keyboard manufacturer.
+Most often they are in the top-center or top-right part of the keyboard.

 Not all keyboard Num Lock, Caps Lock, or Scroll Lock indicators have identifiers like those shown in the picture.
 If you are unsure what LED goes to what key, press Num Lock, Caps Lock, or Scroll Lock while watching the LEDs and see which one illuminates.

 Apple keyboards and some others have the Caps Lock LED indicator on the Caps Lock key and may not have other indicators because there are no Scroll Lock or Num Lock keys.

 Most computers today use an optical mouse, which is a mouse that uses an LED to help track the cursor on the screen.

 Many motherboards have an onboard LED that lets users know the motherboard has power.
 The LED may also be used to let users know if there are errors.
 The picture is of an LED/PLED located between the PCI slots on a motherboard.

 Do not work inside a computer or disconnect any internal plugs while this LED is lit.